madebymsi/renjiiiii/README.md

 yes twin we can hug and afk ❤️‍🩹🙏🌹

 you can take inspos off my skins just not HEAVY inspo or full on copying.

+ive noticed i have a social awareness of a potato and that i suck at carrying the convo im sorry if im boring to talk to, im actively trying my best to seem less uninteresting and immature, im really socially awkward at first so mybad if i make it weird ^_^;